With room to spare, Bruins surpassed the Red Wings and Lightning for wins, but their work isn’t done - The Boston Globe

 This year’s Bruins team has a plus-124 goal differential, the largest gap in the 27 years since the Red Wings in 1995-96.

-That lopsidedness makes the 2018-19 Lightning’s plus-98 margin seem modest in comparison, but it was the widest in the league that year.
+That lopsidedness makes the 2018-19 Lightning’s plus-103 margin seem modest in comparison, but it was the widest in the league that season.

 Interestingly, the Red Wings were dominant despite racking up almost as many penalty minutes (1,533) as the Lightning in 2018-19 (779) and the Bruins this season (844) combined.